juxt/joplin/README.md

 CREATE TABLE test_table (id INT);
 ```

 Non-SQL migrators consist of a single clojure source file.
 This file must contain (at least) 2 function definitions, one called `up` and one called `down`.
-The migrators will be called with one arguments, which is the Ragtime database record created by the joplin plugin.
+The migrators will be called with one argument, which is the Ragtime Migratable record created by the joplin plugin.
 These record will contain the information you need to make a connections to the database and inflict a change.

 Example of non-SQL migrator;